A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

 \subsection{Identifying assumptions}

 Due to the non-randomised nature of the peers intervention, it is necessary to adjust for potential confounding when estimating the causal effects defined in Section \ref{subsec:causal}.
-To do these adjustments, one must make assumptions regarding the relationship between intervention assignment mechanism and potential outcomes.
-A standard assumption in cross-sectional studies is that the assignment of the intervention and the potential outcomes are independent conditional on the observed covariates (selection on observables).
+To carry out these adjustments, one must make assumptions regarding the relationship between intervention assignment mechanism and potential outcomes.
+A standard assumption in cross-sectional studies is that the assignment of the intervention and the potential outcomes are independent conditional on the observed covariates (selection on observables, \cite{li_bayesian_2023}).
 This is not a realistic assumption in our application due to the existence of unmeasured variables that we know were taken into account by ODNs prior to introducing a peer, and likely affect case-finding.
-These include, but are possibly not limited to, the total number of HCV patients within each ODN, behavioural characteristics of HCV patients (e.g.\ risk behaviour) and the financial capacity of an ODN to recruit a peer.
+These include, but are possibly not limited to, the total number of HCV-infected individuals within each ODN, behavioural characteristics of HCV-infected individuals (e.g.\ risk behaviour) and the perceived administrative capacity of an ODN to integrate a peer.
 We will denote these unmeasured variables by $\boldsymbol{U}_{it}$.

-Specifically, we assume selection on observed covariates $\bm{X}_{it}$ and unmeasured variables $\boldsymbol{U}_{it}$, an assumption often called strict exogeneity (\cite{callaway_treatment_2022}).
-This can be viewed as a generalisation of the standard unconfoundeness assumption to the time-series setting, when unobserved confounding exist. \begin{assumption} (Strict exogeneity).
+Specifically, we assume selection on observed covariates $\bm{X}_{it}$ and unmeasured variables $\boldsymbol{U}_{it}$, an assumption often called strict exogeneity \cite{callaway_treatment_2022}.
+This can be viewed as a generalisation of the standard unconfoundeness assumption to the time-series cross-sectional setting, when unobserved confounding exist. \begin{assumption} (Strict exogeneity).
 Conditional on observed covariates $\bm{X}_{it}$ and unmeasured variables $\boldsymbol{U}_{it}$, the intervention assignment mechanism does not depend on potential outcomes.
-For all units $i$:
+For all $i$,

 \end{assumption}